Continued from Part 1...

 Inside the Toitu Otago Settlers Museum, we passed a coffee shop, gift store, and washrooms before the hall with traditional greetings in the form of a greenstone boulder and a gateway arch.
 Explanations are in order.

 The photo below is the kohatu pounamu (greenstone boulder) known as Te Tauraka o ka Waka.
 It is imbued with the mauri (life force) of the Museum.
-It's good to touch and rub the stone with water to help maintain its vital energy.
+It's said that touching and rubbing the stone with water will help maintain its vital energy.
 In the photo, you can see a roundish indentation with small openings on the table to the lower left side of the rock; water bubbles up there that you can use to rub the stone.
-Doing this brings out the pounamu's colour and clarity and allows its mauri to flow.
+Doing this brings out the pounamu's color and clarity and allows its mauri to flow.

 Te Tauraka o ka Waka is cared for by the Museum's Kai Tahu Advisory Committee on behalf of its owners, Te Runanga o Ngai Tahu.